-Figuring out what to buy for a new puppy can certainly be daunting.
+Figuring out what supplies you need for a new puppy can certainly be daunting.
 Just walking through a pet supply store, or checking what’s available online is enough to send anyone into a panic.
 Don’t worry, because this very comprehensive checklist will tell you everything you need to know.

 Five important things to mention –